gogamarra/Automated-ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- **The main advantage of automating configuration with Ansible is we can rerun the configuration as many times and more easily as needed than if we had to configure physical machines or fully deployed VM's.
-Thus we can also more easily ensure multiple instances have the same configuration.**
+- **The Administrator can rerun the configuration as many times and more easily as needed than if we had to configure physical machines or fully deployed VM's.
+Thus we can also more easily ensure multiple instances have the same configuration at setup.**

 The playbook implements the following tasks:
 - **Increases Virtual Memory**